helloshanteria/AIS-Elevate/README.md

 ### Officer Engagement Summary

-AIS Elevate calculates each officer's engagement using meeting attendance, role completion, event participation, and initiative contributions.
+Elevate Insights calculates each officer's engagement using meeting attendance, role completion, event participation, and initiative contributions.
 The application then generates an overall engagement score and engagement level to give leadership a quick summary of each officer's performance.

 ![Officer Summary](Images/officer-summary.png)